EXCLUSIVE-EU told to expect no AstraZeneca vaccines from U.S. in near future - sources

 Later, however, AstraZeneca offered to partly plug the gap with vaccines produced outside Europe, including in the United States.

-"Basically the situation is such that any exports are tricky, but there is a willingness to talk," the diplomat said.

-AstraZeneca declined to comment and the White House had no immediate comment
+White House press secretary Jen Psaki told reporters the U.S. government had been clear publicly and privately that it would focus first on ensuring Americans were vaccinated, but direct purchases would be up to countries and companies.

-It is not known what is behind the possible move on exports.
-It is unclear whether AstraZeneca is producing much vaccine in the U.S. or if the U.S. would apply a restrictive measure on trade.
+It is unclear whether AstraZeneca is producing much vaccine in the United States or if Washington would apply a restrictive measure on trade.
 AstraZeneca's vaccine has not yet been approved for use in the United States.

+“The vaccine isn’t approved in the United States, so of course we can’t sell it to other countries yet,” said Margaret Cekuta, a former U.S. trade official who is now a principal with the Capitol Counsel lobbying firm.
+She said exporting a vaccine before it is approval by the Food and Drug Administration could also raise potential liability problems.

-The move comes after Austria stopped using a batch of AstraZeneca shots while investigating a death from coagulation disorders and an illness from a pulmonary embolism.
+The U.S. comments came after Austria stopped using a batch of AstraZeneca shots while investigating a death from coagulation disorders and an illness from a pulmonary embolism.

 Asked about vaccine talks with the United States, European Commission spokesman Eric Mamer said on Thursday: "Whatever the legal situation in the United States, we want to work on the ground with the United States to keep the supply chains open."

-The U.S. stance could jeopardise AstraZeneca's attempts to bring deliveries closer to its contractual obligation with the EU of 180 million doses in the second quarter.
+The U.S. stance could jeopardize AstraZeneca's attempts to bring deliveries closer to its contractual obligation with the EU of 180 million doses in the second quarter.

-The head of the European Commission, Ursula von der Leyen, had a call with Biden last week, which was followed this week by a meeting between EU industry commissioner Thierry Breton and White House COVID-19 response coordinator, Jeffrey Zients.
+Vaccines were discussed during a call between the head of the European Commission, Ursula von der Leyen, and Biden last week, and in a meeting between EU industry commissioner Thierry Breton and White House COVID-19 response coordinator, Jeffrey Zients, according to EU statements.

-In both talks, vaccines were discussed, according to EU statements issued afterwards.

 INDIA

-AstraZeneca had also told the EU it could provide extra doses to the EU from India, where its vaccines are manufactured by the Serum Institute.
+AstraZeneca had also told the EU it could provide extra doses from India, where its vaccines are manufactured by the Serum Institute.

 The EU drugs regulators are currently reviewing Serum's manufacturing site, Reuters exclusively reported earlier in March.

-The U.S. is also part of the production network for Johnson & Johnson JNJ.N vaccines due to be used in the EU, because under the EU-J&J contract shots made in the Netherlands would need to be bottled in the U.S.
+The United States is also part of the production network for Johnson & Johnson JNJ.N vaccines due to be used in the EU, because under the EU-J&J contract shots made in the Netherlands would need to be bottled in the United States.

-The sources made no reference to potential U.S. hurdles on the shipment to the EU of J&J vaccines, but several European diplomats said they were concerned about J&J production.
+Several European diplomats said they were concerned about J&J production.
 J&J plans to begin supplying the EU in April.
-Its vaccine was recommended earlier on Thursday by Europe's drugs regulator for use in the EU .

-In a separate development, health authorities in Denmark, Norway and Iceland said they had suspended the use of AstraZeneca's vaccine shots after reports of the formation of blood clots in some who have been vaccinated.L1N2L91Q3
+In a separate development, health authorities in Denmark, Norway and Iceland said they had suspended the use of AstraZeneca's vaccine shots after reports of the formation of blood clots in some recipients.L1N2L91Q3

-AstraZeneca on Thursday told Reuters in a written statement the safety of its vaccine had been extensively studied in human trials and peer-reviewed data had confirmed the vaccine was generally well tolerated.
+AstraZeneca on Thursday told Reuters the safety of its vaccine had been extensively studied in human trials and peer-reviewed data had confirmed the vaccine was generally well tolerated.

 Italy bans AstraZeneca batch following two deaths in Sicily -source

-(Reporting by Francesco Guarascio @fraguarascio and John Chalmers; additional reporting by Ludwig Burger in Frankfurt and Nandita Bose in Washington; editing by Nick Macfie)
+(Reporting by Francesco Guarascio @fraguarascio and John Chalmers; additional reporting by Ludwig Burger in Frankfurt and Nandita Bose and Andrea Shalal in Washington; Editing by Giles Elgood and Stephen Coates)

 ((Francesco.Guarascio@thomsonreuters.com; +32 2 287 68 17;))